 - That a 15-minute observation period is followed before the defendant blows into the PAS

 - That 2 breath samples be obtained that are within 0.02 grams of each other and that there was a 2-minute reset between attempts

 - Conduct an “air blank” or reset the device so that it goes through a set sequence to verify there is no residual air from previous uses

-Should the officer be unable to verify that the PAS was checked for accuracy either every 10 days or after 150 uses, then the results should be at least questioned regarding accuracy.
+Failing to turn in the PAS device for accuracy testing calls into question the accuracy of the BAC test result.
 Before the results of the PAS are introduced at trial, the prosecutor must lay a proper foundation for its admissibility.
 Your defense attorney can rebut the results with affirmative evidence that the guidelines were not followed.

 If you have been arrested and would like to learn more about how attorneys charge.

 If you want to understand why its important to have an attorney represent you.

 If you would like to discuss a pending case with an attorney contact the Aizman Law Firm at 818-351-9555 for a free confidential consultation.

 Request A Free Consultation 818-351-9555